 Knowing that whatever is happening is finite and will sooner or later come to an end makes most experiences tolerable.
 The opposite is also true: situations become intolerable if they feel interminable and trauma is the ultimate experience of “this will last forever”.
 Survivors can recover from trauma only when both the emotional and rational brains are fully online.
 We visit the past in therapy only while clients are firmly rooted in the present and feeling as calm, safe, and grounded as possible (feeling their bottom in the chair, noticing the colour of the carpet).
 Being anchored in the present while revisiting the trauma opens the possibility of deeply knowing that the terrible events are in the past.

 With depersonalisation, conventional talk therapy is virtually useless.
 The challenge for people like this is to become alert and engaged, a difficult but not impossible task.
 This is where a “bottom-up” approach to therapy becomes essential, aiming to change the client’s physiology, their relationship to bodily sensations, working with such basic measures as breathing, or evoking and noticing bodily sensations by tapping acupressure points.
-Psychosis describes a range of different diagnoses, including schizophrenia, borderline personality disorder, schizoaffective disorder, dissociative identity disorder, complex post-traumatic stress disorder with psychosis, and many more.
+Psychosis can describe a range of different diagnoses, including schizophrenia, borderline personality disorder, schizoaffective disorder, complex post-traumatic stress disorder with psychosis, and many more.
 Each person’s experience of psychosis is unique but there are 3 key symptoms that define it: hallucinations, voice hearing and paranoia.
 For sufferers, things that would normally be unimportant in their environment may suddenly acquire importance: the benign and harmless can become threatening, terrifying.
 Sadly, they are generally labelled as “severely mentally ill”, with no hope of recovery and either hospitalised or medicated to prevent them from harming themselves.
 But antipsychotic medications have many undesirable side effects and go no way towards curing the underlying problem.